 - Drain or empty standing water on property/items that hold stagnant water like old tires, poorly maintained gutters, etc. Pet dishes and birdbath water should be changed every two days.

 - Check and eliminate places that accumulate water after irrigating your yard

 - Use insect repellent that contains DEET, Picaridin, oil of lemon eucalyptus, or IR3535

-- Avoid being outdoors at dusk and dawn when mosquitoes are most active
+- Avoid being outdoors at dusk and dawn when mosquitos are most active